3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-javaScript.md

 var myNumber = 1;
 ```

-**SIDENOTES: Use camelCase**
+**SIDENOTES: Always Use camelCase**

-The main takeaway here is that new variables should always start with the `var` keyword and use `camelCase`.
-Otherwise, you will create global variables.
+The main takeaway here is that new variables should always start with the `var` keyword and that names should always use `camelCase`.
+Without using the var keyword, you will create global variables.

 <br />